va3wam/TWIPe/README.md

 # TWIPe

 This project contains the embedded system code used for a Two Wheeled Inverted Pendulum robot.
-Full details about this project can be found [here](https://github.com/va3wam/TWIPe/wiki).

 ## Getting Started

 There is a [VA3WAM wiki page](https://github.com/va3wam/va3wam.github.io/wiki) that has been created containing information common to all VA3WAM projects.
-You can find everything that you need to set up a VA3WAM compatable  work space in your own environment there or by following the instructions and links below.
+Everything that you need to set up a VA3WAM compatable work space can be found in the wiki.
+Alternativey, you can follow the instructions and links below to set up your environment.

 ### Prerequisites